Odd ball: Indians chase win streak record that includes tie | FOX Sports

 ”I think I knew that,” Indians closer Cody Allen said.

 Not everyone is aware of the peculiarity.
-And as the Indians, who on Monday night extended the longest winning streak in 15 years to 19 straight, have moved into position to threaten New York’s revered mark, questions have arisen as to why a team that won 12 consecutive games, played a tie and then ripped off 14 more wins in a row would have the record.
+And as the Indians, who on Tuesday night became the fourth team since 1900 to win 20 straight, have moved into position to threaten the Giants’ revered mark, questions have arisen as to why a team that won 12 consecutive games, played a tie and then ripped off 14 more wins in a row would have the record.

 It’s simple.
 It’s complicated.
 It’s baseball.

-Note: This story has been corrected with Kluber throwing a five-hitter.